 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On August 9 we read from Saint Paul's first Epistle to the Corinthians (12: 12-26) in which he uses striking images to claim that each human being has the same worth and value in God's eyes.
+In Saint Paul's first Epistle to the Corinthians (12: 12-26) he uses striking images to claim that each human being has the same worth and value in God's eyes.

 In these verses Paul is trying to show the Corinthians how dangerous the divisions in their church have become.
 He has already said that the various spiritual gifts are equally important, because they are "inspired by one and the same Spirit, who apportions to each one individually as He wills" (v.11).
 Spiritual gifts are not bestowed as a result of the receiver's merit; they are really gifts, and like any true gift they are given out of love.

 After discussing spiritual gifts, which are diverse, Paul finds a memorable way of drawing them all together.
 He speaks of the Church as the body of Christ in which all these gifts must work together, like the parts of the body, to make a functioning whole.
 Christ is the head and the authority, but all the parts have their particular use.
 No part is entitled to say to another, "I have no need of you."

 Next, Saint Paul reminds the Corinthians that even those parts of the body that seem weakest are indispensable.
 Many Bible commentators note that Paul is here expressing concern that the Corinthians esteem some gifts, and particularly the gift of speaking in tongues, more highly than others.
 He doesn't want those who feel they have "lesser" gifts to feel less worthy.
 Nor does he want those who have the more admired gifts to look down on those who do not have them.